UniversalDependencies/docs/_fr/feat/VerbForm.md

 ---
 layout: feature
 title: 'VerbForm'
-shortdef: 'form of verb or deverbative'
+shortdef: 'form of verb'
+udver: '2'
 ---

-In French `VerbForm` is marked on verbs and can take one of the three following values:
+In French, `VerbForm` is marked on verbs and can take one of the three following values:

 - Fin: finite verb
 - Inf: infinitive
-- Part: participle (some adjectives that fall in the gray zone between adjectives and participles are marked Part too)
+- Part: participle